marciob/30DaysOfPM/README.md

 ### Who is a Product Manager?

 **Varied Types Depending on the Product:** The type of person that better fit as a PM can differ significantly depending on the product.
-For instance, an API product manager needs more technical skills, whereas a consumer focused product manager for a service like Instagram needs to focus more on customer data and feedback.
+For instance, an API product manager needs more technical skills, whereas a consumer focused product manager for a service like Instagram needs to focus more on customer data and market.

 ### PM Step by Step: